GabboSan/Smart_Pedometer_PSoC5/README.md

 # AY2022 I Project-1

-Smart Pedometer project by Group 1:
+Smart Pedometer project developed in a MSc Course of Politecnico di Milano:

-1. d'Arenzo Daniele
+Authors:
-2. Santicchi Gabriele
+1. Santicchi Gabriele
+2. d'Arenzo Daniele
 3. Santini Matteo

 In this work a PSoC CY8C5888LTI-LP097 communicates by I2C protocol with MPU9250, SSD1306, 24LC512 and by UART protocol with HC-06 Bluetooth.\